OscarFMdev/awesomeBooks/README.md

 ![](https://img.shields.io/badge/Microverse-blueviolet)

-# Project Name
+# Awesomo Books

-> Description the project.
+In this project we created a low fidelity wirefrime with basic HTML and JavaScript classes, the learning objectives in this project are:
+- Understand different ways to create objects in JavaScript.
+- Create and access properties and methods of JavaScript objects.

 ## Built With

-- Major languages
-- Frameworks
+- HTML
-- Technologies used
+- JavaScript

 ## Live Demo (if available)